espocrm/documentation/docs/administration/webhooks.md

 $signature = base64_encode($webhookId . ':' . hash_hmac('sha256', $payload, $secretKey, true));
 ```

-* *webhookId* can be obtained from a response upon a webhook creation or at Admninistration > Webhooks;
+* *webhookId* can be obtained from a response upon a webhook creation or at Administration > Webhooks;
-* *secretKey* can be obtained from a response upon a webhook creation or at Admninistration > Webhooks;
+* *secretKey* can be obtained from a response upon a webhook creation or at Administration > Webhooks;
 * *payload* is a payload of a request